-A chaotic 2020, including a presidential election amid a global pandemic and a state of bitter polarization in America, has led to a lot of uncertainty.
-What happens if the results are contested in court?
+A chaotic 2020, including a contentious presidential election amid a global pandemic and a state of bitter polarization in America, has led to a lot of uncertainty.
+What happens when the results are contested in court?
 Will the United States have a president by Inauguration Day?

-There is sure to be an increase in mail voting this November due to health concerns about casting a vote in person — likely leading to delayed results, as many experts have predicted.
+More than 100 million Americans voted prior to Election Day this year, many by mail, due to health concerns about casting a vote in person — leading to delayed results, as many experts had predicted.

-President Donald Trump has repeatedly questioned the integrity of the upcoming election with unsubstantiated claims about voter fraud and mail-in ballots.
-He has declined to commit to a peaceful transfer of power if he loses — and has said he expects the election to "end up in the Supreme Court."
+Prior to Nov.
+3, Trump had repeatedly questioned the integrity of the election with unsubstantiated claims about voter fraud and mail-in ballots.
+He declined to commit to a peaceful transfer of power if he loses — and has said he expects the election to "end up in the Supreme Court."

-Following the death of Supreme Court Justice Ruth Bader Ginsburg, Trump quickly nominated Amy Coney Barrett and suggested the election is one of the reasons he is pushing to fill the vacant seat before Nov.
-3.
+Following the death of Supreme Court Justice Ruth Bader Ginsburg, Trump quickly nominated Amy Coney Barrett and suggested the election is one of the reasons he pushed to fill the vacant seat so soon.

 In U.S. elections, it all comes down to the states